 Security techniques.
 Risk assessment.
-Incidents’ investigation.
+Incident investigation.
 Safety inspection.
-Notification and register.
-Statistics’ analysis.
-Regulations and signposting.
+Notification and registration.
+Statistical analysis.
+Standards and signaling.
 Collective and individual protection.
 Workplaces.
 Fire prevention.
 Self-protection plan.
-Work teams.
-Chemical products.
-Electric risk.
+Teams.
+Chemicals products.
+Electrical hazard

 - INDUSTRIAL HYGIENE

 General aspects.
-Basic work toxicology.
-Chemical agents: environmental measurements and valuation criteria.
-Assessment of environmental exposure to chemical agents.
-Chemical agents: control and PPEs.
-Noise.
-Exposure to vibrations at the workplace.
-Thermal environment.
-Ionizing radiation.
-Optical radiations.
-Electromagnetic fields.
-Biological agents.
+Basic occupational toxicology.
+Chemical agents: environmental measurements and endpoints.
+Evaluation of environmental exposure to chemical agents.
+Chemical agents: control and PPE

 - APPLIED PSYCHOSOCIOLOGY